W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 ¹⁰He holds this gladness gently in your mind, asking only that you increase it in His Name by sharing it to increase His joy in you.

 ::: details Expanded
-The ego made the world as it [the ego] perceives it [the world], but the Holy Spirit, the reïnterpreter of what the ego made, sees the world as a teaching device for bringing you home.
+The ego made the world as it [the ego] perceives it [the world], but the Holy Spirit, the reinterpreter of what the ego made, sees the world as a teaching device for bringing you home.
-²The Holy Spirit must perceive time, and reïnterpret it [time] into the timeless.
+²The Holy Spirit must perceive time, and reinterpret it [time] into the timeless.
 ³He [the Holy Spirit] must work through opposites, because He [the Holy Spirit] must work with and for a mind that is in opposition.
 ⁴Correct and learn, and be open to learning.
 ⁵You have not made truth, but truth can still set you free.